JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

     // ...
     extension ContentView {
         // Ensures that all asynchronous operations within `ViewModel`
-        // run on the main thread to comply with the Kotlin/Native requirement
+        // run within the main UI context of the app.
+        // This avoids updates to the `@Published` property
+        // that are not reflected in the UI.
         @MainActor
         class ViewModel: ObservableObject {
             @Published var greetings: Array<String> = []